Skip to Main Content

 Once your account is created, you can start sending references to your RefWorks database.
 There are several ways to do this:

-• Use the "Export to RefWorks" or "Send" functions in a variety of database platforms like EBSCOhost, and Google Scholar.
+• Export: Use the "Export to RefWorks" or "Send" functions in a variety of database platforms like EBSCOhost, and Google Scholar.
 Look for words like Export, Send, or Save in a database's interface; RefWorks export options are usually located there.
 If you need help finding it, contact a librarian for assistance.

-• Some databases like PubMed and Web of Science can export references in a .txt or .ris file.
+• Import: Some databases like PubMed and Web of Science can export references in a .txt or .ris file.
 You can save that file on your hard drive, then import using the "+" button on your RefWorks toolbar.

 Citing with RefWorks